Marvellous-Codeworks/Homepage/docs/TMS/permissions.md

 When a tab is unsuspended, TMS removes the suspended-page URL from the browser history so you don't see `chrome-extension://…` entries in your history after restoring tabs.

 ### `contextMenus`
 Adds TMS commands to the right-click context menu on tabs (suspend, unsuspend, pause, never-suspend list).
-This permission is optional — you can disable the context menu entries in **Settings → General**.
+This permission is optional, you can disable the context menu entries in **Settings → General**.

 ### `alarms`
 Manifest V3 extensions cannot use `setTimeout` reliably across service worker restarts. `alarms` provides the scheduling mechanism that TMS uses to check for tabs that have exceeded their configured inactivity timeout, to run the [automatic backup schedule](./pages/backup-sync), and to periodically refresh the [News](./pages/news-feed) feed.